SwissTPH/Game_theory_rabies/README.md

 This script runs the Monte-Carlo simulations with sensitivity analysis for one country, as defined in Appendix 1 in the section "Sensitivity analysis and consideration of uncertainty".
 This script saves (i) the results of the simulations, i.e. all payoffs for the same model, but with different set of input parameters to study the effects of uncertainty, and (ii) the Sobol indices for each stochastic input parameter.

+The running time depends on the sample size.
+As a demo, a sample size of 1000 can be used and it takes around 10 minutes to run.
+For the original results, the sample size of 50000 was used, the approximate running time was 12-15 hours.

 ##### 2.1.
 Prerequisites
 Data dependencies: